realSineWave/Octoscribe/accessibility-report.md

 - **Adhering Features:**
     - Since our project is fairly intuitive and easy to understand, most people will be able to use our app effectively.
 - **Potential Future Features:**
     - We could add text to speech to the user interface allowing those with visual impairments to use our app.
-At the same time, those with visual impairments are unlikely to find a subtitle creation app helpful.

 ### Principle 2: Flexibility in Use
 - **Adhering Features:**